Home

 You picked the right bird to smoke!
 Smoked chicken is absolutely delicious and most importantly smoking it is one of the best ways to turn out moist succulent breast meat.

-I use a Big Green Egg that’s surprisingly economical but I guess in the first instance it’s suck it and see.
+I use a Monolith ceramic grill that’s surprisingly economical but I guess in the first instance it’s suck it and see.
 Better to overdo it than under so be generous with your charcoal.

 If doing a whole chicken I work on 60 minutes per pound at 230°F but because you’re doing pieces you should be able to get away with slightly less.
 Smoking however is also a slow roasting process so even if you over do it on the time, your chicken will still be succulent.
 The temperature of the meat when cooked should be 165°F (74°C) for breast and 180°F (82°C) for wings and thighs.